 Session Information & Instructions for Program Participants

-By March 1, paper presenters must send their paper to all session participants.
-If you are unable to circulate your paper by March 1, contact your session chair and assigned discussant immediately to keep them apprised of your progress.
+By March 15, paper presenters must upload their paper to the conference platform.
+After logging in, visit MY ACCOUNT > ALL where you can access and edit your submission(s) in round "Accepted Papers for Program Placement" and upload your final drafts/slides.
+If you are unable to upload your paper by March 15, contact your session chair and assigned discussant immediately to keep them apprised of your progress.

 Session time allocations (based on four papers): 105 minutes total.
 15 minutes per paper presentation plus 5 minutes for the paper’s primary discussant, then time for all other participants’ discussion.
 The session chair may alter time allocations if appropriate.